What are concurrent calls?

 The second way is because it helps you decide how many VoIP packages you need to purchase.
-A Multi User VoIP package is designed to handle two concurrent calls, and an inbound Enterprise VoIP trunk is designed to handle two inbound calls.
+A Multi User VoIP package and an inbound Enterprise VoIP trunk are both designed to handle two concurrent inbound calls.

 Multi User VoIP example

-If you were purchasing a Multi User VoIP package and expected three of your staff to be on the phone at any one time, you would need to purchase two packages.
+If you were purchasing a Multi User VoIP package and expected three of your staff to be on the phone at any one time having received a call, you would need to purchase two packages.